 Fortunately, there is a high success rate for depression: the vast majority of people struggling with depression will experience significant improvement if they receive professional help.
 (Some people with serious depression can do well simply by making some lifestyle changes, but for most people with major depression, therapy and/or medication will be the most effective and fastest road to recovery).

 Now here is the troubling part.
-Many adult, over one third to be exact, do not seek treatment.
+Many adults, over one third to be exact, do not seek treatment.
 Sometimes because they do not realize that they are depressed.
 That is, they have struggled with the symptoms for so long a time that they now consider them to be a normal part of life.
 Others do not get help because they fear that there will be a social stigma attached to their seeking assistance.

 With teenagers the situation is even worse.
 Sixty percent of depressed teens receive no treatment.